ashishtele/ashishtele.github.io/_posts/2020-02-08-Cannibalization_Effect_in_optimization.md

   <img width="500" height="250" src="/images/store2.PNG">
 </p>

  The below image shows an example of selection criteria.
 We are trying to remove product P1 and add product P7.
-The final revenue is the summation of individual product revenue and the component of actual revenue.
+The final revenue is the summation of individual product revenue and the components of actual revenue.

 <p align="center">
   <img width="500" height="90" src="/images/store3.PNG">
 </p>